radiantearth/stac-api-spec/browseable/README.md

 A STAC API conforming to the `STAC API - Browseable` conformance class must be structured such that all all Items in the catalog can be accessed by following `child` and `item` link relations.
 This is a more significant constraint than a STAC API without this conformance class or a STAC Catalog that is available over HTTP but does not implement STAC API, neither of which have any guarantee regarding the reachability of Items.
+This conformance class is used to signal to users that they can fully navigate to all available Items using a UI (like [STAC Browser](https://github.com/radiantearth/stac-browser), and also makes it clear to crawlers that they can reach everything by following catalog links.

 Recommendations for structuring Catalogs hierarchically can be found in [Structuring Catalog Hierarchies](../core/README.md#structuring-catalog-hierarchies) from the `STAC API - Core` specification.